Andes Plus Fund I LP

 The fund targets companies in three focus sectors: 1) agribusiness (except for primary agriculture), 2) light or artisanal manufacturing, and 3) inclussive technologies (businesses with technology based solutions that enable low-income or underserved communities to either increase their income or save on costs).

 The criteria for applicants wishing to obtain growth focused funding from Andes Plus Fund I include the following: the companies need to have sales above $1M a year, positive EBITDA, and an expansion plan that requires capital injection to not only grow revenues but to also increase income or cost savings opportunities for the communities participating in their value chain.
-The companies are required to have a direct impact on at least 500 people from vulnerable communitites participating in their operation as workers, goods or services providers, distributors or consumers.
+The companies are required to have the pontential to impact on at least 500 people from vulnerable communitites participating in their operation as workers, goods or services providers, distributors or consumers.
 Additionally, the companies need to be aligned with principles of gender equity and be willing to work to improve on these as needed.

 APF-I will make its investments primarily via long term mezzanine debt, a financial instrument with maturities between three and eight years, with flexible payment schedules tailored to companies' cash flow profiles, repaid with company cash flows.
 This instrument is not equity capital requiring ownership or control rights, and it isn't traditional bank debt requiring high levels of collateral.
 It can offer grace periods and have a fixed plus variable return components linked to the success of the expansion plan.
 This allows the fund to share in the business risk of the companies in such a way that the fund, along with the company owners, will increase its returns should the growth plan be successful.